lzachmann/models-for-missing-data/docs/website/content/docs/guide/analysis-inputs/sampling-design.md

     Upland: 1063552
 ```

 The number assigned to each stratum under `stratum area info` corresponds to the total number of sites -- regardless of the actual units -- that _could_ have been sampled in that stratum.
 In this example there are `684731` in `Gulley1` Thus, total number of sites sampled is a negligible proportion of the landscape.
-684731 / (684731 + 138247 + 1063552) = 0.3629579
+684731 / (684731 + 138247 + 1063552) = 0.3629579.
+Does the unit of the stratum areas matter so long as they are in the same unit?
+No, not yet, because these are only used to create the (normalized) stratum weights.